-The natural environment creates a variety of adventures for swimmers, surfers, anglers, cyclist, hikers, and photographers, within the park.
-The park can be easily accessed from the north in the Native American Indian Culture Center and from the south by historic Pacific Coast Highway.
+The natural environment creates a variety of adventures for swimmers, surfers, anglers, cyclists, hikers, and photographers, within the park.
+The park can be easily accessed from the north in the Native American Indian Culture Center and from the south by the historic Pacific Coast Highway.

-Don’t forget to check out the Satwiwa Cultural Center while you’re visiting the park.
-The entire area was once home to a thriving Chumash community and the center provides a great idea of what life was like for original Californians.
+Don’t forget to check out the Satwiwa Cultural Center while visiting the park.
+The entire area was once home to a thriving Chumash community, and the center provides a great idea of what life was like for original Californians.

-Lots of mountain bikers cruise through the lower trails on the weekends, but higher up the Sycamore Canyon Trail, you’ll find a peaceful wooded canyon, among a multitude of majestic old sycamores.
-The lower branches are stout and crooked, a true delight for tree climbers young and old.
-Hawks and owls roost in the upper branches, so be careful not to disturb them
+Lots of mountain bikers cruise through the lower trails on the weekends.
+Still, higher up the Sycamore Canyon Trail, you’ll find a peacefully wooded canyon among many majestic old sycamores.
+The lower branches are stout and crooked, a pure delight for tree climbers young and old.
+Hawks and owls roost in the upper limbs, so be careful not to disturb them.

 The trail follows the canyon on a gentle northern path across Point Mugu State Park.
 To hike the trail, follow the creek.
-Winter rains can cause the creek to rise, and sometimes keeping your feet dry while crossing is difficult.
-Underground water keeps much of the creek side vegetation green year-round-so this is great hike in any season.
+Winter rains can cause the stream to rise to make crossing difficult.
+Underground water keeps much of the creek-side vegetation green year-round, so this is a great place to hike any season.

-One-half mile from the campground, you’ll spot Overlook Trail, which switchbacks to the west up a ridge and then heads north toward the native tall grass prairie in La Jolla Valley.
-Make note of this trail, because it’s an optional return route.
+One-half mile from the campground, you’ll spot Overlook Trail, which switchbacks to the west up a ridge and then heads north toward the native tallgrass prairie in La Jolla Valley.
+Please note this trail because it’s an optional return route.

-A second half mile of nearly level canyon walking brings you to another major hiking trail that branches right-Serrano Canyon Trail –an absolute gem with great views.
+A second half-mile of nearly level canyon walking brings you to another marked hiking trail that branches right-Serrano Canyon Trail –an absolute gem with great views.

-Another easy mile of walking beneath the sycamores brings you to a picnic table shaded by a grove of large oak trees.
-The oaks might be a good turnaround spot for a family with small children.
-The total round trip distance would be a little over four miles, so plan accordingly.
+Another comfortable mile of walking beneath the sycamores brings you to a picnic table shaded by a grove of large oak trees.
+The oaks might be the right turnaround spot for a family with small children.
+The total round trip distance would be slightly over four miles, so plan accordingly.

-Continuing up the canyon you will pass beneath more of the giant sycamores and soon arrive at Wood Canyon Junction, the hub of six trails that lead to all corners of the park.
-Bear left on signed Wood Canyon Trail and in a short while, you will reach Deer Camp Junction.
+Continuing up the canyon, you will pass beneath more of the giant sycamores and soon arrive at Wood Canyon Junction, the hub of six trails that lead to all corners of the park.
+Bear left on the signed Wood Canyon Trail, and you will reach Deer Camp Junction in a short while.
 Drinking water and picnic tables suggest a lunch stop.

-Oak trees predominate over the sycamores along Wood Canyon Creek; the scene here is for lovers, as some of the trees have large clumps of mistletoe in the upper branches.
+Oak trees predominate over the sycamores along Wood Canyon Creek; the scene here is for lovers, as some trees have large clumps of mistletoe in the upper branches.

 Finally, if you have time, another great place to hike is the Sycamore Canyon fire road.
-It will take you all the way through the mountains to the beach.
-It’s a fairly easy hike on the main stretch, but there are all kinds of offshoot trails that can provide a challenge for any experience level.
+It will take you through the mountains to the beach.
+It’s a relatively easy hike on the main stretch, but all kinds of offshoot trails can provide a challenge for any experience level.

 There are two campgrounds at Point Mugu State Park.
 Thornhill Broom Beach Camping, where you park your RV or pitch your tent directly on the beach.
 Sycamore Canyon Campground features views of the ocean.
-There are no real amenities; there are some restrooms and showers.
-It a bit on the “ruffling it“ side, but kids still enjoy it.
+There are no basic amenities; there are some restrooms and showers.
+It’s a bit on the “ruffling it“ side but still enjoyable.

-The park is one of the best places in Southern California to observe the arriving monarchs with their beautiful brownish-red wings with black veins, is at the campground located in Big Sycamore Canyon at Point Mugu State Park.
+The park is one of the best places in Southern California to observe the arriving monarchs with their beautiful brownish-red wings and black veins.
+The campground is located in Big Sycamore Canyon at Point Mugu State Park.
 Point Mugu SP Campground Reservations

 Overall, Point Mugu State Park is secluded and quiet.
 At night, you will fall asleep to the sound of crickets and frogs.
-While it is very cold even in the summer months, the rest and peace away from the city makes it worth it.
+While it is frigid even in the summer, the rest and peace away from the city make it worthwhile.